wordofwarning/wordofwarning.org/current/2024-turn/programme/index.md

 <hr>
 **chris brown** · *bodi/less*

+*what is loneliness when the whole universe is inside you?*

-Examining, texture, adaptation, and inner working systems, *bodi/less* tries to exist inside the body's inner working systems without the outside world.
-Backdropped against a video of a visually expansive world it combines explorations of Butoh, endurance performance, and somatic-based movement. chris asks you to consider yourself as the entire universe, prompting the question: what is loneliness when the whole universe is inside you?
+Examining texture, adaptation, and inner working systems, *bodi/less* combines explorations of Butoh, endurance performance, and somatic-based movement.

-Featuring *the things that bind you*, a short improvisational movement film exploring immersion and adaptability, this piece threads a collaboration between different worlds.
+Featuring *the things that bind you*, a short improvisational movement film that examines immersion and tenderness within ecosystems. *bodi/less* explores improvisational collaboration between different visual worlds.

 Content Warning: please click [here](/warnings).

-Film directed/performed by chris brown · DOP: Sophie Broadgate · 1st AD: Bill Sutton
+Film directed/performed by chris brown · DOP: Sophie Broadgate · 1st AD: Bill Sutton · Film supported using public funding by the National Lottery through Arts Council England.

 chris is a multidisciplinary artist who works in live performance, film, video, and participatory settings.
-His work has been described as "Joyful, Communal and Tender" — ilovemanchester.com on *LOB*.
+His work has been described as "Joyful, Communal and Tender" on *LOB* — ilovemanchester.com

 <a href="https://chrisbtheatre.com" target="_blank">chrisbtheatre.com</a> · <a href="https://instagram.com/christopher.p.brown" target="_blank">Insta @christopher.p.brown</a> · <a href="https://twitter.com/ChristopherActB" target="_blank">X @ChristopherActB</a>
 <hr>